btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Synchronization.md

 Your BTCPay Server should now be fully synched.

-If after this BTCPay Server keep showing that your node is always starting, see cause 4 of [BTCPay Server keep showing that my node is always starting](#btcpay-server-keep-showing-that-my-node-is-always-starting)
+If after this BTCPay Server keep showing that your node is always starting, see cause 4 of [BTCPay Server keep showing that my node is always starting](#btcpay-server-keep-showing-that-my-node-is-always-starting).